-As a younger yogi, I craved enlightenment (yes, I see the silliness in that).
+As a younger yogi, I craved enlightenment (yes, I see the problem there).
 Like many people, I was drawn to yoga because I was suffering.
 When I first learned about attachment and aversion in yogic philosophy, I thought, great.
 If I want to be happy, I just have to stop liking and disliking things.

 In other words, want nothing and have nothing to live for.

 I knew the things people believe will eliminate suffering don’t eliminate it, at least not for long.
-On some level, I’ve always known this, which left me wondering what to do with myself while I live in this body early in life.
-As a result, I skipped a lot of the usual things people do, because they seemed pointless.
-So what instead?
+On some level, I’ve always known this, which left me wondering early in life what to do with myself while I live in this body.
+I skipped a lot of the usual things people do, because they seemed pointless.
+So, what did I do instead?

-For a moment, yoga seemed to be saying the answer was wanting nothing.
+For a moment, yoga seemed to be saying the answer was to want nothing.

 Attachment and Aversion As Obstacles to Enlightenment